How Much Do Prime Cost?

 Step 2: Calculate Direct Labor Cost

-Add up the total wages, benefits, and expenses associated with the labor involved in producing the goods or services.
+Compute the total wages, benefits, and overhead that are connected with the labor that is necessary to produce the goods or services.

-Step 3: Sum up Direct Material and Direct Labor Costs
+Step 3: Add Direct Material and Direct Labor Costs

-Add the direct material cost and direct labor cost together to find the total prime cost.
+Add the direct material cost and the direct labor cost to get the total prime cost.

 Step 4: Consider Other Costs